VCC Nursing Health for All World Cafe Banner

 · All community partners are welcome to bring brochures and information regarding their health promotion work to share on our Display Table.

-· National nursing advocacy resources for full scope nursing education and practice
+· National nursing advocacy resources to support full scope nursing education and practice (see links regarding suggested pre-readings below)

 Introducing guest speakers: